MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ms.custom: devx-track-go
 ---

-# Azure authentication with the Go SDK
+# Azure authentication with the Azure SDK for Go

-In this how-to, you will use the Azure SDK's Go module [azidentity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) to authenticate to Azure.
+In this how-to, you'll use the Azure SDK's Go module [azidentity](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azidentity) to authenticate to Azure.

 ## Prerequisites